HDFC Bank share tanks 3% post June quarter results

 "The extent to which the COVID-19 pandemic will continue to impact the Bank's results will depend on ongoing as well as future developments, which are highly uncertain, including, among other things, any new information concerning the severity of the COVID-19 pandemic, and any action to contain its spread or mitigate its impact whether government-mandated or elected by us," it added.

 The bank currently holds floating provisions worth Rs 1,451 crore and contingent provisions of Rs 6,596 crore.
-Loan growth moderated sequentially at 1.3 per cent to Rs 11.47 trillion while deposit accretion was decent at 13.2 per cent YoY to Rs 1.34 trillion," ICICI Securities said.
+Loan growth moderated sequentially at 1.3 per cent to Rs 11.47 trillion while deposit accretion was decent at 13.2 per cent YoY to Rs 1,34,000 crore," ICICI Securities said.

 Motilal Oswal said that the asset quality has deteriorated marginally due to disruptions in collections on account of the second Covid wave.
 The bank continues to make additional contingent provisions to further strengthen its balance sheet.